 We cannot list every side effect for this treatment.
 There are some rare side effects that are not listed.
 You can visit the electronic Medicines Compendium (eMC) for more detailed information.

-Your testosterone levels may go up in the first few days or weeks after starting goserelin.
-This is temporary but may make symptoms caused by prostate cancer worse.
+When you start this treatment, your testosterone levels may increase for the first few days or weeks.
+This may make some symptoms worse.
 Doctors call this tumour flare.

 Hot flushes and sweats